Degrees of freedom (statistics): History

 Although the basic concept of degrees of freedom was recognized as early as 1821 in the work of German astronomer and mathematician Carl Friedrich Gauss, its modern definition and usage was first elaborated by English statistician William Sealy Gosset in his 1908 Biometrika article "The Probable Error of a Mean", published under the pen name "Student".
 While Gosset did not actually use the term 'degrees of freedom', he explained the concept in the course of developing what became known as Student's t-distribution.
 The term itself was popularized by English statistician and biologist Ronald Fisher, beginning with his 1922 work on chi squares.

 Notation

 In equations, the typical symbol for degrees of freedom is ν (lowercase Greek letter nu).
 In text and tables, the abbreviation "d.f." is commonly used.
 R. A. Fisher used n to symbolize degrees of freedom but modern usage typically reserves n for sample size.
+When reporting the results of statistical tests, the degrees of freedom are typically noted beside the test statistic as either subscript or in parentheses.